Technology Enhanced Chemical SynthesisFind a programme

 - C-H activation

-We currently work closely with several chemical companies, including AstraZeneca, Lilly, Syngenta, GSK and Novartis.
+We currently work closely with several chemical companies, including AstraZeneca, Lilly, Syngenta, GSK and UCB.

-Graduates of the centre are currently working in a range of sectors, including further academic research, pharma and biotech industries, patent law and teaching.
+This PhD programme has grown out of our previous Chemical Synthesis PhD, graduates of which are currently working in a range of sectors, including further academic research, pharma and biotech industries, patent law and teaching.

-EPSRC Centre for Doctoral Training in Chemical Synthesis
+Centre for Doctoral Training in Technology Enhanced Chemical Synthesis

 Professor Varinder Aggarwal BA, PhD(Cantab), FRS, (Professor), Acyclic stereocontrol; catalytic asymmetric synthesis; organoboron chemistry; organometallic chemistry; synthesis of natural products.